What are the Least Dusty Clay Cat Litters?

 Precious Cat Ultra

-Nothing but positives to say about this product.
+Nothing but positives to say about this product, particularly when it comes to low dust levels.
 It has some of the best clumping you will experience and the scent control is good enough for most applications.
 And that price!
 Definitely a good choice especially if you are budget-conscious.
 It is available in 18, 40, and 80-pound bags and 40-pound boxes, is comprised of clay, and is available in the budget-price tier.

 Pros: Some of the best clumping out there, handles both feces and urine odors for several days, mostly dust-free, fantastic price